-David Porteous is the Founder and CEO of BFA and Co-founder and Chair of Digital Frontiers Institute.
+David Porteous is the Founder of BFA and Co-founder and Chair of Digital Frontiers Institute.
 He has undertaken consulting assignments in the areas of financial strategy and policy for a wide range of clients including public clients such as DFID, the World Bank, CGAP, and private clients including banking and telco groups.
 Prior to relocating to Boston in 2004, he was active in executive leadership roles in the development finance sector of South Africa with private and public financial institutions as well as FinMark Trust, an NGO involved in promoting financial inclusion policies and projects, and a public-private partnership which sought to promote low-income housing securitization.
 He has written several books including Banking on Change, a book which chronicles and analyzes changes in the retail financial sector of South Africa in the decade since democracy.
 David has a Bachelor of Commerce from the University of Cape Town, an MPhil from the University of Cambridge, and a PhD (Economics) from Yale University.

-FIBR Communications Specialist
+FIBR Communications Lead

 Carmen Merab is an Assistant Communications Manager for Insights & Influence at BFA.
 She is the Digital Content and Events lead for the FIBR project.
 She also supports the implementation of BFA’s communications initiatives and content creation.
 Prior to joining BFA, she worked as a consultant for the Aga Khan Development Network (AKDN) and Pepper Concepts, a design and advertising agency.
 Prior to that, she worked for Access Afya in the Monitoring and Evaluation office and at the Federation of Women Groups-Kenya as a Program Coordinator and then as Executive Director.
 She holds an MA degree in Sustainable International Development from the Heller School for Social Policy and Management, Brandeis University and a BA in Social and Behavioral Sciences from the University of Southern Maine.